Notice - ONTARIO SECURITIES COMMISSION and BLOCKRATIZE INC. and ADVENTURE ONE QSS INC., File No. 2025-8

 News provided byOntario Securities Commission

-TORONTO, April 17, 2025 /CNW/ - Following a hearing held on April 14, 2025, the Tribunal issued an Order in the above-named matter approving the Settlement Agreement reached between the Ontario Securities Commission, Blockratize Inc. and Adventure One QSS Inc. in the above-named matter.
+TORONTO, April 17, 2025 /CNW/ - The Tribunal issued its Reasons for Approval of a Settlement in the above-named matter.

-A copy of the Order dated April 17, 2025 and the Settlement Agreement dated March 31, 2025 are available at capitalmarketstribunal.ca.
+A copy of the Reasons for Approval of a Settlement dated April 17, 2025 is available at capitalmarketstribunal.ca.

 Registrar, Governance & Tribunal Secretariat